About Me

 -Source Unknown

-In addition to coaching, I am a communications strategist and consultant, partnering with mission-driven organizations to support brand and executive storytelling.
-I am also an Adjunct Professor at USC’s Annenberg School for Communication and Journalism.
+In addition to my work as a coach, I am a communications consultant, partnering with organizations and individuals to support brand and executive storytelling.
+I am also an adjunct professor at USC’s Annenberg School for Communication and Journalism.

 I am committed to fostering equitable access to education and supporting emerging leaders, especially those from underrecognized backgrounds.
 I am on the board of Ready to Succeed, which empowers foster-impacted college students to launch successful careers.
 I also serve as a Governor for the Television Academy, representing the Public Relations Peer Group.

-Before launching The Jones Code, I was EVP and Head of Communications for HBO and HBO Max (now Max), where I led communications for the industry-leading content portfolio.
+Before launching The Jones Code, I was EVP and Head of Communications for HBO and HBO Max, where I led communications for the industry-leading content portfolio.
 I was a trusted advisor to the C-suite, driving senior executive communications, crisis and reputation management, and spearheading publicity teams.

 My entertainment publicity career began as a unit publicist working on feature films.
 I am an alumna of Amherst College, where I earned my BA magna cum laude in French.